Foday Manneh

-Foday Manneh (born 14 January 2000) is a Gambian footballer who plays as a forward for Vejle Boldklub.
+Foday Manneh (born 14 January 2000) is a Gambian footballer who plays as a forward for Ykkösliiga club Käpylän Pallo.

 Career

-In 2018, Manneh signed for Danish second division side Vejle Boldklub, where he scored 6 goals on debut during a 6-0 cup win over Allesø GF.
+In 2018, Manneh signed for Danish second division side Vejle Boldklub, where he scored 6 goals on his debut during a 6–0 Danish Cup win over Allesø Gymnastik Forening.

 Before the 2019 season, he was sent on loan to HIFK in the Finnish top flight.

 Before the 2020 season, he was sent on loan to Finnish second division club MYPA.

+On 31 January 2025, Manneh joined Ykkösliiga side Käpylän Pallo.